-All applicants must initially meet low- or moderate-income limits, which are adjusted for family size but may be served under the Urgent Need Mitigation (UNM) National Objective if their income status changes before the Program can provide the assistance, and the UNM criteria is satisfied.
+All applicants must initially meet low- or moderate-income limits, which are adjusted for family size.
+However, they may be served under the UNM National Objective if their income status changes before the Program can provide the assistance, and the UNM criteria is satisfied.
 Total annual household gross income, for all household members, must not exceed 80% income limits, as defined by adjusted income limits for Puerto Rico.
 See HUD Modified Income Limits.
 These income limits apply to all municipalities in Puerto Rico and are amended annually.